 We finally got snow!
 So it’s the perfect type of day to make some comfort food.
 I don’t eat red meat a ton but sometimes I CRAVE a good beef stew.
 My husband moved here from Texas and he used to think it was so funny that I would crave this since he didn’t eat a lot of stew in the deep south.
 But now I have made a fan out of him!
+So it was a perfect excuse to make an Italian inspired beef stew.

 However, he is doing all these crazy “re-set” your body things for January.
 No booze, no carbs, no fun I say.
 So typically I would put potatoes in my stew.
 But they break down as they cook that he can’t really just pick them out.
 And he is being strict so I want to be supportive (as I pour myself a good glass of red!).
 Instead of potatoes in my stew I decided to try serving the stew over mashed potatoes.
 Similar to a beef bournignon.
 This meal really is a meat and potatoes dish just elevated!